jayhatha/heist-game/README.md

 **Installation Instructions**

-Just clone this repo and open index.html, or play the [hosted version](https://jayhatha.github.io/heist-game/).
+Clone this repo and open index.html, or play the [hosted version](https://jayhatha.github.io/heist-game/).

 **How to Play**